Hyrasso/oxylisp/readme.md

 - [ ] executing from files
 - [ ] refactor: how does interpreter, env and eval relates to each other code wise
     improve exp generation from string, clumsy (exp_from_token seems a bit weird and not in the right place)
+- [ ] : explore the use of Rc::clone each time eval is called, might not be necessary

 ## interpreter.rs
 - [x] define what is environment (hashmap string -> Exp)